Institutional Effectiveness, Planning, and Compliance

 The Vice President of Institution Effectiveness, Planning, and Compliance has professional membership or affiliation with the following:

 - CCPRO – Community College Planning and Research Organization is a network of planners and researchers from the 58 community colleges across the state of North Carolina.
-Dr. Cobb is past Secretary for the organization and is currently the Eastern Region Director.
+Dr. Cobb is currently the President-Elect.

 Quality Enhancement Plan Interim Reports

 Cape Fear Community College’s quality enhancement plan (QEP) is a plan which identified areas for growth and processes to enact innovative practices to improve student success.
 To that end, CFCC began the process of identifying potential QEP topics in the spring of 2014.
 This process involved gathering input from internal and external constituents and analyzing institutional data on student success.
 Internal and external constituents including students, community members, faculty, staff, and administrators were a part of that process.
 The College also analyzed several sources of institutional data to identify potential topics for the QEP.

 Using the aforementioned data and input, the College identified first-time-in-college (FTIC) students as the primary target group for potential interventions.
 It established clear and assessable goals and objectives for the plan.